Starburst Galaxy

 If you still need to perform DML and DDL operations as done on any other Iceberg table, you can decommission the live table.
 Note that once you decommission the table, you can no longer use it with streaming ingestion.

-To edit the columns in the live table, click themore_vertoptions menu, and select edit column mapping to go to Map to columns.
+To make changes to the schema, click themore_vertoptions menu, and select Update schema to go to Map to columns.

 Column changes may take 1-2 minutes to become active.

-Galaxy performs the following data management operations on live tables automatically:
+For Kafka streaming ingestion, Galaxy performs the following data maintenance operations on live tables automatically:

 Compaction